Francis, Count of Vendôme

 Francis or François de Bourbon (c.
 1470 – 30 October 1495), Count of Vendôme, was a French prince du sang.

 Life

+An apparent image (based on the writing on the bottom) of Francis, Count of Vendôme wearing battle armor while on horseback.

-Francis was the son of John VIII de Bourbon, Count of Vendôme and Isabelle de Beauvau, the daughter of Louis de Beauvau, Marshal of Provence.
-As a legitimate member of the Capetian dynasty, he ranked in France as a prince du sang.
-Francis was seven, when his father died and he succeeded as count of Vendôme.
-During his minority, his estates were administered by his brother in law, Louis of Joyeuse.
+Francis was the son of John VIII de Bourbon, Count of Vendôme, and Isabelle de Beauvau, the daughter of Louis de Beauvau, Marshal of Provence.
+As a legitimate member of the House of Bourbon-Vendome, a cadet branch of the House of Bourbon, which itself was a cadet branch of the Capetian dynasty, he ranked in France as a prince du sang.
+Francis was seven when his father died, and he succeeded him as Count of Vendôme.
+During his minority, his estates were administered by his brother-in-law, Louis of Joyeuse.

 Marriage

 On 8 September 1487, Francis married Marie of Luxembourg, the elder daughter and principal heiress of Peter II of Luxembourg, Count of Saint-Pol and Soissons, and Margaret of Savoy.
 She brought great estates as her dowry, including the countships of Saint-Pol and Soissons in Picardy, as well as the Château de Condé.